Bathurst Rebellion: Background

-The rebellion
+Rebellion

 In late September 1830, Entwistle and his men began raiding farms, seizing firearms and liberating convicts in the process.
 The gang had grown to 50 members by the time they arrived at the farm of Thomas Evernden, seeking revenge, but the magistrate was absent.
 When the farm's overseer, James Greenwood, refused to allow Evernden's convict servants to join the gang, Entwistle and his men threatened to shoot him dead.
 Greenwood still refused, saying they were "not game enough" to shoot him, at the same time baring his chest.
 Entwistle and two other bushrangers, Gahan and Kearney, fired immediately, killing Greenwood.

 When news of the murder reached Bathurst, the locals met at the courthouse to rally support for the settlement's six troopers.
 Twelve men volunteered, including pastoralist and politician William Henry Suttor, who was chosen as the volunteers' leader, with his brother Charles second in command.
 By this stage, the Ribbon Gang had trekked to the Abercrombie River, and at Trunkey Creek, the hard core of the group, led by Entwistle, splintered off and headed for the Abercrombie Caves.
 Most of the other forcibly recruited convicts returned to their assigned farms.
 Suttor's volunteers, together with the troopers under the command of Major Donald McPherson, set out for the caves, passing through stations the gang had ransacked, and the next day near sundown, with the assistance of two Aboriginal trackers, found and cornered the gang—now reduced to 20 men.
 Over 300 shots were fired in the ensuing gunfight, and several men on both sides were wounded, at least two bushrangers mortally.
 As night fell, the volunteers were forced to retire to Bathurst, allowing time for the Ribbon Gang to move to a more secure location beyond the caves—a bald hill, now known as Bushranger's Hill.

 The next battle of the Bathurst Rebellion involved a police party led by Lieutenant James Brown of the 57th Regiment of Foot.
 The bushrangers claimed a victory, killing two of Brown's constables and five of his horses.
 As Brown and his men returned to Bathurst, military reinforcements were called for; 130 British Army soldiers from the 39th Regiment of Foot began the march from Sydney whilst members of the New South Wales Mounted Police were dispatched from Goulburn via the convict-built Tuena Road.
 The Ribbon Gang continued to raid homesteads and attract recruits as they moved through Cowra, and in the vicinity of Galong, near Boorowa, encountered the mounted troopers from Goulburn, commanded by Lieutenant John McAllister.
 Men from both sides were wounded in the gun battle that followed, including McAllister, who was shot in the thigh.
 The troopers retreated to their police barracks at Bong Bong, taking three wounded bushrangers prisoners with them.
 The Ribbon Gang was now exhausted and depleted of men, and once the combined military force from Bathurst and the infantry regiment from Sydney arrived, the remaining bushrangers either dispersed or surrendered.